Paris Is Burning (film): Reception and legacy

+Yet the film was not without detractors even after its initial release.
 Writing for Z Magazine, feminist writer bell hooks (Note: bell hooks' name is not capitalised.
 This was a choice when she created the pen-name, in order to differentiate herself from her great-grandmother and to put more emphasis on her writing than her person.) criticized the film for depicting the ritual of the balls as a spectacle to "pleasure" white spectators.
 Other authors such as Judith Butler and Phillip Harper have focused on the drag queens' desire to perform and present "realness".
 Realness can be described as the ability to appropriate an authentic gender expression.
 When performing under certain categories at the ball, such as school girl or executive, the queens are rewarded for appearing as close to the "real thing" as possible.
 A main goal amongst the contestants is to perform conventional gender roles while at the same time trying to challenge them.

 hooks also questions the political efficacy of the drag balls themselves, citing her own experiments with drag, and suggesting that the balls themselves lack political, artistic, and social significance. hooks criticizes the production and questions gay men performing drag, suggesting that it is inherently misogynistic and degrading towards women.
 Butler responds to hooks' previous opinion that drag is misogynistic, stating in their book, Bodies that Matter: On the Discursive Limits of "Sex":

 The problem with the analysis of drag as only misogyny is, of course, that it figures male-to-female transsexuality, cross-dressing, and drag as male homosexual activities — which they are not always — and it further diagnoses male homosexuality as rooted in misogyny.

 Both hooks and Harper criticize the filmmaker, Jennie Livingston, who is Jewish, gender-nonconforming, and queer, for remaining visibly absent from the film.
 Although the viewers are able to hear Livingston a few times during the production, the director's physical absence while orchestrating the viewer's perspective, creates what hooks calls an "Imperial Oversee(r)".